Flintlock: The Siege of Dawn

 - 100 % negative mentions

 The game offers around 13 hours of gameplay but suffers from low replayability, as players find little incentive to revisit it beyond completing the main objectives.
-Many reviewers express a desire for more content and variety to enhance its longevity.
+Many reviewers express a desire for more content and variety to enhance the game's longevity.

 “The game offers a variety of choices that significantly change the outcome, making each playthrough feel fresh and engaging.”

-“With multiple endings and diverse character paths, I find myself coming back to explore every possible scenario.”
+“With multiple endings and different character paths, I find myself coming back to explore all the possibilities.”

 “All in all, about 13 hours of gameplay to complete, and an exceptionally low degree of replayability due to the lack of incentive beyond pure completionism for completionism's sake.”